shixiao/cs426-spring2023-labs/lab4/lab4.md

 net-ids.txt // if group
 ```

-We will accept the same late policy as all labs starting with lab 2.
-You
-have 72 discretionary hours to use across all labs this semester and
+You have 72 discretionary hours to use across all labs this semester and
 still receive full credit.
 Past the 72 discretionary hours we will accept
 Dean's excuse.